-Seva's programs, spanning many cultures and countries, share certain fundamental principles:
+Seva's blindness-prevention programs, spanning many cultures and countries, share certain fundamental principles:

 Serving the Underserved

-Our programs serve people who have been economically, politically, or otherwise marginalized.
-We change our program approach to relate to their culture and circumstances, reaching out in very different ways, for example, to nomads in Tibet, women in Tanzania, or indigenous Mayans in Guatemala.
-Our aim is to build a bridge of compassion between our donors and the people we serve — people around the world who have the fewest resources.
+Our eye care programs serve people who have been economically, politically, or otherwise marginalized.
+We work to gain an understanding of their various cultures and circumstances.
+Our aim is to build a bridge of compassion between our donors and the people we serve people around the world who have the fewest resources.

 Seva's programs foster self-reliance and aim to reduce dependence on outside assistance.
-In the communities where we work, we share skills and technology appropriate for local conditions, assist local decision-making, and help launch projects that will become financially self-sufficient.
+In the communities where we work, we share skills and technology appropriate for local conditions, assist local decision-making, and help to support eye clinics and hospitals to become financially self-sufficient.
 This transfer of knowledge enables communities to care for their own, now and into the future.